Dog’s Tail Between Legs: Does This Mean They’re Sick?

 There are a few other reasons why your dog might have its tail between its legs.
 If you’ve recently scolded them or they’re feeling guilty about something, this could be their way of apologizing.
 Dogs are also known to put their tails between their legs when they’re tired or cold.
 In these cases, they’re usually looking for a little bit of warmth or comfort.

-Is It Normal for Dogs to Have Their Tails Between Their Legs?
+Is It Normal For Dogs To Have Their Tails Between Their Legs?

 Now that we’ve gone over some of the most common reasons why dogs put their tails between their legs, you might be wondering if this is normal behavior.
 The answer is yes – in most cases, it’s perfectly normal for dogs to have their tails between their legs.